-On November 21, 2013 the following organizations were notified they each had won $1,000 for the NCWIT Student Seed Fund, sponsored by Symantec:
+On November 21, 2013 the following organizations were notified they each had won $1,000 for the NCWIT Student Seed Fund, please see the press release here:

 - California State University, Long Beach will host a Circuit Workshop that will show girls how to make a blinking LED circuit and an HTML workshop teaching girls how to build their own website.

 - Hodges University will host a "Bits & Bytes" lunch and learn.
 Their lunch will include industrial leader keynote presentations and a programming workshop to introduce programming to moms and children.

 - Pellissippi State Community College will host an event and invite professionals from the community to share their experiences as IT professionals.
 This event will cater to young women and guidance counselors from local high schools as well as women who are enrolled or interested in CSIT.

 - Princeton University will host various events including a Java workshop for high school students, a workshop for disadvantaged middle school students, and a hardware workshop for minority students.

 - Santa Monica College will host a semester kick-off event and open house for students which will highlight the array of career options available in the computer science field.

 - University of Nevada, Reno will host an introduction to computer science seminar for women to recruit students with undecided majors as well as students from various community colleges.